BBD-LevelUps-withBandH/wordle-spiders/README.md

 CREATE DATABASE Spirdle;
 GO
-Setting Up Flyway for Database Migration
+Setting Up liquibase for Database Migration

-Download and install Flyway Desktop from here.
+Download and install liquibase Desktop from here.

 Open your project.
-Find the flyway.toml file within the Flyway/FlywaySpirdle/ directory and open it in Visual Studio Code (VSCode).
+Find the liquibase.toml file within the liquibase/liquibaseSpirdle/ directory and open it in Visual Studio Code (VSCode).
-In Flyway Desktop:
+In liquibase Desktop:
 Click on the "+" icon to add a new configuration.
 Enter the following details:
 ID: SpirdleDB